 Using Social Media To Promote Your Pet Product

 There is a lot of information available online about how to use social media for marketing purposes and we don’t want to simply repeat that.
-However, we do have advice after our years of experience running pet business social media accounts that you may not find online.
+However, we do have advice after our years of experience running social media for the pet industry that you may not find online.

 These are the key points: